Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Elements of Distributed Statistical Learning

-in which $U_1,\ldots,U_k$ are independent $U[0,1]$ random variables.
-A popular and useful choice for $g_c$ is \beq g_c(u_1,\ldots,u_k)=\alpha_1F_0^{-1}(u_1)+\ldots+\alpha_kF_0^{-1}(u_k), \eeq where $F_0(\cdot)$ is a given cumulative distribution function and $\alpha_\ell \ge 0$ , with at least one $\alpha_\ell \ne 0$, are generic weights. $F_0(\cdot)$ could be any distribution function, which highlights the flexibility of the proposed framework.
-Hence the following theorem introduces a reasonable proposed form of the combined aCD for $\LP[j;X,Y]$.
+where $F_0(\cdot)$ is a given cumulative distribution function and $\alpha_\ell \ge 0$ , with at least one $\alpha_\ell \ne 0$, are generic weights. $F_0(\cdot)$ could be any distribution function, which highlights the flexibility of the proposed framework.
+Hence, the following theorem introduces a reasonable proposed form of the combined aCD for $\LP[j;X,Y]$.